PSJD Public Interest News Digest – August 12, 2016

 Help Wanted Photo: Brenda Gottsabend – CC License

-If this sounds like something for you, check out the full post on PSJD or visit their website for more information on how to apply!
-(Application Deadline: Rolling)
+If this sounds like something for you, check out the full post on PSJD.
+(Application Deadline: July 29, 2016).

 Comments off